thapasijan17/OmniNix/README.md

 # McGilly17's Nix Configs

 Please dont take any of this repo as my own work.
 I am merely standing on the shoulders of giants like Ryan Yin, Emergent Mind, Mysterio77 and about 100 others.
-My dotfiles are a frankenstein from many of these amazing engineers.
+My dotfiles are a frankenstein made from many of [these](#acknowledgements) amazing engineers work.

 ## Table of Contents